-They’re probably best described as a top 25 mortgage lender, but they’ve got a great website (per me) and good customer service, per J.D.
+They’re probably best described as a top 25 mortgage lender, but they’ve got a great website (per my opinion) and good customer service, per J.D.
 Power, so I figured it would be prudent to take a closer look.

 For the record, USAA stands for United Services Automobile Association, an outfit based out of San Antonio, Texas.

 The company has that name because they started out in the insurance business, helping military members get auto insurance coverage, then gradually began offering more financial services, including auto loans, personal loans, credit cards, and home loans.

 They’re basically a full-fledged bank today, but let’s learn more about those mortgage offerings, including USAA’s mortgage rates, shall we.

 - Mainly conforming loans that meet Fannie/Freddie guidelines

 - Also VA loans for military and their families